What is FINRA? Understanding the organization & its purpose

-Sometimes regulatory power goes beyond government agencies.
-That’s where self-regulatory organizations (SROs), such as the Financial Industry Regulatory Authority (FINRA), come in.
-This organization oversees brokers and firms in the stock and bond market
+FINRA stands for the Financial Industry Regulatory Authority (FINRA).
+It’s a national, self-regulatory organization that oversees brokers and firms in the stock and bond markets.

-• FINRA was created to help protect American investors from fraud and bad trading practices.
+• FINRA is a private, nongovernmental organization created to help protect American investors from fraud and bad trading practices.

-• In the U.S., brokers and firms must be registered with FINRA to trade on behalf of their clients.
+• In the U.S., broker-dealer firms must be registered with FINRA to trade on behalf of their clients.

-• The Securities and Exchange Commission (SEC) is a government organization that oversees FINRA.
+• The U.S. Securities and Exchange Commission (SEC) is a governmental organization that oversees FINRA.

 See if you’re pre-approved